Crypto Tax Canada: Ultimate Guide 2024

 Because you are ‘earning’ crypto through the staking process, it is likely that the CRA will view any PoS earnings as chargeable to Income Tax.
 The taxable amount will be the FMV of the tokens earned through staking on the date they are received.

-If you're seen to be trading as an private investor - you'll pay Capital Gains Tax on profits from margin trades, derivatives and other CFDs.
+If you're seen to be trading as a private investor - you'll pay Capital Gains Tax on profits from margin trades, derivatives, and other CFDs.
 So when you open a position, you won't pay tax.
 It's only when you close your position that you'll realize a capital gain or loss and pay Capital Gains Tax on any profits.